String-net models for pivotal bicategories: String-net models based on pivotal bicategories

-As we will see now, the string-net spaces, which were defined as quotients of vector spaces, admit a natural description as colimits.
+\Subsection{String-net spaces as colimits} As we will see now, the string-net spaces, which were defined as quotients of vector spaces, admit a natural description as colimits.
 Such a description will e.g.\ be instrumental when trying to generalize string-net constructions to a derived setting.

 \begin{defn} Let $\cb$ be a strictly pivotal bicategory, $\surf$ a compact oriented surface, and $\msb$ a $\cb$-boundary datum on $\partial\surf$. \begin{itemize} \item [{\rm(i)}] $\grb(\surf,\msb)$ is the following category: The objects of $\grb(\surf,\msb)$ are partially $\cb$-colored graphs on $\surf$ that have $\msb$ as their boundary datum.
 The morphisms of $\grb(\surf,\msb)$ are generated under composition (and upon adjoining identities) by the morphisms exemplified in the following example: \be \tikzfig{SNCL0} \quad\stackrel{\tikzfig{SNCL1}}{\xrightarrow{ }} \quad\tikzfig{SNCL2} \quad \ee In more detail, a generating morphism is given by an embedding $\varphi$ of the standard disk $D$ into the interior of $\surf$, such that $\varphi(\partial D)$ intersects the edges of the partially colored graph $\ogrph_{1}$ in the domain transversally and does not meet any vertices, while the codomain is the graph $\ogrph_2$ that is obtained by replacing $\ogrph_1\,{\cap}\,\varphi(D)$ with the image of the unique partially colored corolla on $D$ associated with the boundary datum on $S^{1} \eq \partial D$ pulled back by $\varphi$. \item [{\rm(ii)}] The \emph{evaluation functor} \be \ce_{\cb}^{\surf,\msb} \Colon \grb(\surf,\msb) \rarr~ \vct \ee is the following functor: $\ce_{\cb}^{\surf,\msb}$ sends an object, i.e.\ a partially $\cb$-colored graph $\ogrph$ on $\surf$, to the vector space $\ce_{\cb}^{\surf,\msb}(\ogrph) \,{\coloneqq}\, \bigotimes_{v\in V(\ogrph)} H_v^{\cb}$; and it sends a generating morphism $\gamma\colon\ogrph_1\To\ogrph_2$, with associated embedding $\varphi\colon D \,{\hookrightarrow}\, \surf$, to the linear map \be \ce_{\cb}^{\surf,\msb}(\gamma)\colon~~ \bigotimes_{v\in V(\ogrph_{1})}\!\!\!
 H_v^{\cb} \xrightarrow{~\id\,\otk\,\hcalb(\ogrph_1\cap D_\gamma)~}\!\! \bigotimes_{v'\in V(\ogrph_2)}\!\!\!\!
 H_{v'}^{\cb} \ee that is obtained by applying the graphical calculus on disks to the partially colored graph on $D$ pulled back by the embedding $\varphi$. \end{itemize} \end{defn}